 The basic gothic Palace was reconstructed on many occasions following major events, turning the building into a Gothic-Renaissance palace.

 To enter Rector’s Palace, you need to get a ticket.
 The ticket costs approximately 120 Kuna per adult and 25 Kuna per child.
-The ticket includes free access to Revelin Fort, the house of Martin Držić, and four museums!
+The ticket includes free access to Revelin Fort, the house of Marin Držić, and four museums!